top of page

 To significantly reduce the required number of experiments for upstream process characterization, we highlight the combined concept of hybrid modeling and intensified design of experiments.
 Herein, we demonstrate a reduced experimental workload by more than 66%, saving time, raw materials and goods.

 In this publication, we present a new hybrid model structure to predict the duration of crossflow ultrafiltration.
-We highlight the advantages of this approach compared to the film theory, show how it predicts batch and fed-batch filtrations and its use as a digital twin to evaluate the influences of various process parameters on ultrafiltration processes.
+We highlight the advantages of this approach compared to the film theory, show how it predicts batch and fed-batch filtrations and its use as a digital twin to evaluate the influences of various process parameters on ultrafiltration processes

 To outline the limitations and shortcomings of state of the art modeling techniques, we performed an extensive DoE study and compared the well-established response surface and black-box model methodologies with more advanced hybrid modeling.
 We demonstrate that hybrid models are superior to these techniques and possess advantageous features for implementing advanced process control tools.